JoeyStanley/real/_posts/2017-01-27-excel-workshop.md

 date:   2017-01-27 20:12:00 -0400
 tags: [How-to Guides, Presentations, Skills]
 redirect_from: "/excel"
 excerpt: Today I had the opportunity to give a workshop in the DigiLab in UGA's main library.
 It was a packed with librarians and grad students from across campus.
-In just over an hour, I started with the absolute basics and showed more and more tricks that I think would help people with their reserach projects.
+In just over an hour, I started with the absolute basics and showed more and more tricks that I think would help people with their research projects.
 ---

 <div class="biglink"><a href="/downloads/170127-ExcelWorkshop.pdf" title="download Excel handout" class="nodot">Download the <br />handout here!</a></div>

 Today I had the opportunity to give a workshop in the [DigiLab](https://digi.uga.edu) in UGA's main library.
 It was a packed with librarians and grad students from across campus.
-In just over an hour, I started with the absolute basics and showed more and more tricks that I think would help people with their reserach projects.
+In just over an hour, I started with the absolute basics and showed more and more tricks that I think would help people with their research projects.

 This was the first time I've ever given a presentation without powerpoint slides.
 As I was preparing though, it seemed silly to include detailed descriptions and screenshots when I could just switch over the Excel and show it live.
 I ended up putting together a handout instead, which had all of the information on it instead.
 The presentation (and handout) went through the following topics: